 What is an Epidemiologist?

-Career Description Investigate and describe the determinants and distribution of disease, disability, or health outcomes.
+Job Description & Duties Investigate and describe the determinants and distribution of disease, disability, or health outcomes.
 May develop the means for prevention and control.

 - Educate healthcare workers, patients, and the public about infectious and communicable diseases, including disease transmission and prevention.